Aaliyah: Death

 On August 25, 2001, at 6:50 p.m.
 (EDT), Aaliyah and some employees of her record company boarded a twin-engine Cessna 402 light aircraft at the Marsh Harbour Airport in Abaco Islands, the Bahamas, to travel to Opa-Locka Airport in Florida after they completed filming the video for "Rock the Boat".
 They had a flight scheduled the next day, but with filming finishing early, Aaliyah and her entourage were eager to return to the US and decided to leave immediately.
 The designated airplane was smaller than the Cessna 404 on which they had originally arrived, but the whole party and all the equipment were accommodated on board.
 The plane crashed and caught fire shortly after takeoff, about 200 ft from the end of the runway.
 Aaliyah and the eight others on board—pilot Luis Morales III, hair stylist Eric Forman, Anthony Dodd, security guard Scott Gallin, family friend Keith Wallace, make-up stylist Christopher Maldonado, and Blackground Records employees Douglas Kratz and Gina Smith—were killed.

-The passengers had grown impatient because the Cessna was supposed to arrive at 4:30 p.m.
-EDT, but did not arrive until 6:15 p.m.
-Charter pilot Lewis Key claimed to have overheard passengers arguing with the pilot, Morales, before takeoff, adding that Morales warned them that there was too much weight for a "safe flight".
+The passengers had grown impatient because the Cessna was supposed to arrive at 4:30 pm.
+EDT, but did not arrive until 6:15 pm.
+Another charter pilot, Lewis Key, said he overheard passengers arguing with their pilot, Luis Morales, before takeoff, adding that Morales warned them that there was too much weight for a "safe flight".
 Key added: "He tried to convince them the plane was overloaded, but they insisted they had chartered the plane and they had to be in Miami Saturday night."
 Key indicated that Morales gave in to the passengers and that he had trouble starting one of the engines.

 According to findings from an inquest conducted by the coroner's office in the Bahamas, Aaliyah had "severe burns and a blow to the head" in addition to severe shock and a weak heart.
 The coroner theorized that she went into such a state of shock that even if she had survived the crash, her recovery would have been nearly impossible given the severity of her injuries.
 The bodies were taken to the morgue at Princess Margaret Hospital in Nassau, where they were kept for relatives to help identify them.
 Some of them were badly burned.

 As the subsequent investigation determined, the aircraft was overloaded by 700 lb when it attempted to take off, and was carrying one more passenger than it was certified for.
 The National Transportation Safety Board reported, "The airplane was seen lifting off the runway, and then nose down, impacting in a marsh on the south side of the departure end of runway 27."
 The report indicated that the pilot was not approved to fly the plane.
-Morales falsely obtained his FAA license by showing hundreds of hours never flown, and he may also have falsified how many hours he had flown in order to get a job with his employer, Blackhawk International Airways.
+Morales falsely obtained his FAA license by showing hundreds of hours never flown, and he may also have falsified how many hours he had flown to get a job with his employer, Blackhawk International Airways.
 Additionally, toxicology tests performed on Morales revealed traces of cocaine and alcohol in his system.